danleh/wasabi/tutorial/task0/1-hello/README.md

-# Task 0.1: A minimal WebAssembly program
+# Task 0.1: A Minimal WebAssembly Program

-## Text and binary format
+## Step 1: Understanding the Text Format

-Read `hello.wat` and copy it to an empty directory.
+Read and understand `hello.wat` and copy it to an empty directory.

 ```
 ;; hello.wat